dnaforge/dnaforge-backend/Protocol.md

 TODO

-## Unsubscribe
+## Get Subscription

-If a client doesn't want to receive detailed updates anymore, they can unsubscribe with a POST request.
-Normal job updates will still be delivered.
+The current subscription can be checked with a GET request.
+If the client isn't currently subscribed to a job, the server will respond with `204 No Content`.
+Otherwise, the response will contain the job ID.

 ```
-CLIENT -> POST/job/unsubscribe
+CLIENT -> GET/job/subscribe
+SERVER -> UInt
 ```

 ### Examples